Special Handling of HCFC-22 at Standard

 Manufacturers could sell condenser units — the major component of every air-conditioning system — that were empty of coolant gas.
 Then, after installation, a worker could simply add new HCFC-22, complying with the law.

 Price is important, but that price at the expense of your safety is not the kind of long-term solution homeowners are looking for.
-In other words, it is too expensive to be cheap when replacing or repairing your air conditioning system; you and your family cannot afford to lose your piece of mind.
+In other words, it is too expensive to be cheap when replacing or repairing your air conditioning system; you and your family cannot afford to lose your peace of mind.

 For more information visit the E.P.A website.